 Your narrow road slicks won’t cut it for winter bicycle touring if you expect to encounter winter road conditions.
 Ice and snow make the roads slippery.
 Trails tend to get muddy.
 Wet roads can freeze overnight and make for slippery conditions in the morning.

 For better traction during the winter, consider swapping out your touring tires for something wider and knobbier.
 This will give you the grip that you need to safely control your bike.
+If you plan to ride through deep snow, a fat bike is ideal.

 If you expect extreme weather or plan to tour long distance on icy roads, studded bicycle tires offer shockingly great traction.
 Schwalbe Marathon Winter studded tires are an excellent choice for winter touring.